pascal-bo/linkbench/README.md

 ### linkdb0.counttable

 While the `linkdb0.counttable` is not used by the Db2 Graph Adapters directly, the Linkbench Driver requires it to exist.
-Without the that table any load or run of the benchmark will not work.
+Without this table any load or run of the benchmark will not work.

 ### Configuration